dellve/dellve_dash/README.md

     - About section
     - Throw custom error page and/or display alert modal on invalid server config input (currently re-renders portal home on error )
     - Refactor views into modular React components

+## Known Issues
+Application must be accessed via http instead of https for netdata dependencies to load